MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     │ Hello World │
     =#

-This `Hello` pipeline is constructed using the `Const` primitive, which converts a Julia value into a pipeline component.
+This `Hello` pipeline is built using the `Const` primitive, which converts a Julia value into a pipeline component.
 This pipeline can then be `run()` to produce a knot with the given value.

 ### Composition & Identity

 With DataKnots, composition of independently developed data processing components is straightforward.

-Consider the pipeline `Range(3)` built with the `Range` combinator.
+We've previously defined `Hello`.
+Now consider the pipeline `Range(3)` built with the `Range` combinator.
 When `run()`, it emits a sequence of integers from `1` to `3`.

     run(Range(3))